 Rape in the Third Degree: When a person (1) engages in sexual intercourse with another person who is incapable of consent by reason of some factor other than being less than 17 years old; (2) Being 21 years old or more, engages in sexual intercourse with another person less than 17 years old; or (3) engages in sexual intercourse with another person without such person's consent where such lack of consent is by reason of some factor other than incapacity to consent.
+Rape in the Second Degree: When a person (1) being 18 years old or more, engages in sexual intercourse with another person best in sexual intercourse with another person without such person's consent.
 Rape in the Second Degree: When a person (1) being 18 years old or more, engages in sexual intercourse with another person less than 15 years old; or (2) engages in sexual intercourse with another person who is incapable of consent by reason of being mentally disabled or mentally incapacitated.
 It is an affirmative defense to the crime of rape in the second degree the defendant was less than four years older than the victim at the time of the act.